Guest blog by Chloe Davies who specialises in content creation regarding the UK energy market. Should I buy an electric car?

 Can electric cars save you money?

-Electric vehicles have been a trending topic over the past couple of years.
-In fact, with every year there are more people that decide to switch their conventional petrol car for an electric one.
+Every year more people decide to switch their conventional petrol car for an electric one.
 Soon, we will all be required to make the change.
-In 2020, the UK government announced that from 2030 all new petrol and diesel cars will be banned and only second-hand ones will be available.
+In 2020, the UK Government announced that from 2030 all new petrol and diesel cars will be banned and only second-hand ones will be available.

 There are 3 types of electric cars: Battery electric vehicles (BEVs), hybrid electric vehicles (HEVs) and plug-in hybrid electric vehicles (PHEVs).
 The way they work is different: